Prem759-0/youtube-v2/README.md

 -   `bun run build`: Creates a production-ready build of the application.
 -   `bun run start`: Starts the production server.
 -   `bun run lint`: Lints the codebase using Next.js's built-in ESLint configuration.
 -   `bun drizzle-kit push`: Pushes the database schema to the database.

-f